 According to the Lynn Police, the East Boston had left a party in Everett and was on his way to the beach at the time of the accident.
 Also in the car were 3 underage passengers, one of whom reportedly told the police that they had all been drinking in the car.
 An empty bottle of vodka was allegedly seized from within the car.

 The East Boston man was taken to Salem Hospital to be treated for injuries.
-Medical tests and blood work that was performed allegedly revealed his blood alcohol content at 0.14% (the legal limit is 0.08%).
+Medical tests and blood work that was performed at a local medical clinic allegedly revealed his blood alcohol content at 0.14% (the legal limit is 0.08%).

 One of the quirks in cases like this involving blood alcohol content is where the person was involved in an accident and taken to the hospital for treatment.
 Generally, a person has a right to refuse to a Breathalyzer Test that might reveal his blood alcohol content, and the person’s refusal of such test is inadmissible against him at trial.